k8sp/sextant/README.md

 #Sextant
 <img src="logo/Sextant.png" width="250">

-Sextant provides a tool that initialize a cluster with CoreOS and Kubernetes crossing PXE technology.
+Sextant initialize a cluster installed with CoreOS and Kubernetes using PXE.

-# Enviroment Prepare
+# Enviroment setup
-Bootstrapper will running on a machine(bootstrapper server), which need to meet the following requirements
+Bootstrapper will be running on a machine(AKA: bootstrapper server), which need to meet the following requirements

-1. The kubernetes machine to be initialized need to be connected with bootstrapper server.
+1. The kubernetes machines waiting for install need to be connected with bootstrapper server.
-2. Bootstrapper server is a linux server with `docker daemon`(more than 1.11 version) installed.
+2. Bootstrapper server is a linux server with docker daemon(1.11 or later) installed.
-3. Root permissions with bootstrapper server.
+3. Have root access of the bootstrapper server.

-# Initial configuration and prepare image files bootstrapper needs.
+# Configurations and download image files that bootstrapper needs.

-Complete the flowing steps that the enviromental preparation, configuration and build docker images.
+***The following steps will prepare the environment, generate configurations and build docker images.***
-    - If no internet access, you can upload the prepared `./bsroot` directory to bootstrapper server.
+* if there's no internet access on the bootstrapper server, you can copy the pre-donwloaded `/bsroot` directory to it.

-After getting the sextant code, initial the cluster planning, edit `cloud-config-server/template/cluster-desc.sample.yaml` and then build bootstrapper to the `./bsroot` directory.
+After getting the sextant code, you need to plan the cluster installation details by editing `cloud-config-server/template/cluster-desc.sample.yaml`.
+Then build bootstrapper to the `./bsroot` directory.

 ```
 go get -u -d github.com/k8sp/sextant/...